Marathon des Sables

-For the duration of the week long race, participants are responsible for all of their own equipment and food.
+For the duration of the week-long race, participants are responsible for all of their own equipment and food.
 The only assistance they get is tents pitched so that they have a place to sleep, and a small ration of water.
 However, if they drink more water than is rationed for them, a penalty is imposed.
 This means that they lose time when it comes to finishing the race.

 This event dates back to 1984 when a concert promoter decided to take an epic walk.
-With nothing but the supplies he could carry, he embarked on a 200 mile foot trip through the Sahara.
-The trek inspired him to start the Marathon des Sables, which he spent two years organizing and rising funds for.
+With nothing but the supplies he could carry, he embarked on a 200-mile foot trip through the Sahara.
+The trek inspired him to start the Marathon des Sables, which he spent two years organizing and raising funds for.
 The first official event had 186 participants; a number that has grown to 1,000+.
 Participants from all over the world are able to participate in this event, which is still directed by the man who created it.

 Gnaoua Music Festival

 In 2009 the Yerma Gnaoua Association began with the intention of raising awareness of the culture and brotherhood of Gnaoua, and to support it as well.
 This is an important culture in Morocco and far beyond.
-The association began the yearly Gnaoua Music Festival to strengthen their mission.
+The association began the yearly Gnaoua Music Festival to strengthen its mission.

 Gnaoua is a unique form of art that is expressed and appreciated during this festival.
 Five years after its music festival was begun, a Gnaoua anthology was released.
 It presents information about the culture, in two different languages.
-9CDs of Gnaoua music are also a part of the anthology.
+9CDs of Gnaoua music is also a part of the anthology.

 The Gnaoua Music Festival now takes place in Essaouira.
 20 sites throughout the city host performances as part of the festival.
 Some of the music genres highlighted are jazz, funk, soul, and blues.
 Many local musicians participate in the festival, but musicians come from far to be a part of the celebration.

 More than just a music festival, it also encompasses Moroccan culture and arts.
-This four day event attracts half a million visitors who also take time to explore the surrounding city.
+This four-day event attracts half a million visitors who also take time to explore the surrounding city.
 Thanks to this festival, Morocco has seen a rise in the number of tourists that visit the city each year.